Fender sells a lot of guitars.

 Got questions or thoughts about these Fender amp settings?

-You can get in touch with us directly.
+You can get in touch via the comments section below.

 Hopefully we’ll see you there.